vh-d/Rflow/README.md

 ## How it works

-**Rflow** reprent directed acyclic graphs connecting nodes through dependency relations.
+An **rflow** represent a directed acyclic graph connecting nodes through dependency relations.
 There are three building blocks of rflows:

   - **nodes** (aka targets) represent your data objects such as R values, db tables, spreadsheets, files, etc…
-  - **environments** serves as containters for nodes.
-For example a database is a container for database tables, R environemnt is a container for R objects, etc…
+  - **environments** serves as containers for nodes.
+For example a database is a container for database tables, R environment is a container for R objects, etc…
   - **jobs** represents dependency connection between nodes.
 It carries the recipe how to build a target object.